grauPuche/_waster/README.md

 ## SS17

 This Branch is the code used for the 2017 Spring Show at ITP.
 It is made to fit a group of characteristics unique to the setting.
-If you want to see how that went, check out my [blog post](http://blog.graupuche.info/_projects/2017/05/19/035.html) about it, It has an explaner about everything, including the physical controllers and videos of the show.
+If you want to see how that went, check out my [blog post](http://blog.graupuche.info/_projects/2017/05/19/035.html) about it, It has an explainer about everything, including the physical controllers and videos of the show.

 ### Status may 17